 Cracked or separated sewer pipe

-A crack or separation in a sewer pipe can occur throughout any portion of the sewer line and most commonly occurs with old clay sewer pipes.
+One of the common sewer line problems homeowners may encounter is a crack or separation in a pipe.
+It can occur throughout any portion of the sewer line and most commonly occurs with old clay sewer pipes.
 Sewer pipes are more prone to breaking if there was a prior repair on the sewer line where the old clay pipe was connected to a new extra heavy cast iron pipe.
 A sewer pipe may also break if there was a poor backfill on the roadway, which would compromise the support and integrity of the pipe leading to a potential crack or separation.
 A poor backfill may also result in rocks crushing the pipe as they are placed back in the ground.
 It is also common for a leak to cause the soil to wash away which is the most common reasoning for a separation in a sewer line.

 Tree roots in a sewer line